-Political behaviour, Public opinion and political attitudes, Research methods, Election campaigning, Political parties, Canada/Quebec, Comparative politics, Nationalism
+Political behaviour, public opinion and political attitudes, research methods, causal inference, election campaigning, political parties, Canada/Quebec, comparative politics, nationalism.

 Topics interested in supervising

 Broadly defined: political behavior, public opinion, quantitative methods, political attitudes, comparative politics, Canadian/Québec politics, public administration, political communication, and political psychology.

 If you are interested in being supervised by Dr. Jean-Francois Daoust, please see the links below (open in new windows) for more information:

 Jean-François joined PIR in January 2020.
 Previous affiliations include McGill University (postdoc, 2019), Université de Montréal (PhD, 2018), and the Institute for Quantitative Social Science at Harvard University (invited scholar, winter 2018).

 His research interests include comparative political behaviour, public opinion, Canadian politics and quantitative methods.
 Jean-François published more than 40 scientific research in these fields.

 Media: Dr. Daoust often give interviews for different media (New York Times, New Zealand Herald, etc.).
 Feel free to email him.